susam/gitpr/README.md

 your main development branch point to the same commit.

 <!-- :: \pagebreak -->

+### Amend Last Commit
+This is an optional step to rework on the last commit.

+After commiting some work, one may realize that some files need to be modified or the commit message needs to updated.

+         E---F     (TOPIC-BRANCH)
+        /
+    A---B---C---D  (master)

+Git allows us to pick the last commit, modify the changes made in that commit including the commit message, and reapply the changes along with modifications as a new commit that replaces the last commit.

+         E---F'    (TOPIC-BRANCH)
+        /
+    A---B---C---D  (master)

+To do so, first rework on the files and make the necessary changes.
+Then add, remove, move, or rename files to stage them for commiting.
+Finally, amend the last commit.
+The commit message may be modified when the editor comes up to show the commit message.

+    git add FILES
+    git commit --amend

+Although the above example shows only the `git add` command to add new or modified files for commiting, one may amend the last commit by removing, moving, and renaming files with the `git rm` and `git mv` commands before amending the last commit.

+If no files need to be changed but only the commit message needs to be updated, run only the command to amend a commit.

 ### Rebase Commits
 This is an optional step to keep the commit history as linear as possible.